 Just a heads up, coaches are human and need help too!
 In the words of Mr. Shakespeare, “If you prick us, do we not bleed?
 If you tickle us, do we not laugh?
 If you poison us, do we not die?”

 On Tuesday my eldest son and his girlfriend packed their lives into 2 rucksacks and boarded a plane to New Zealand.
-They will be gone for anything up to a year, which naturally I think is great.
 They are working their way around the country, but this will be our first Christmas apart, ever!
 The door to my heart is wide open and a cold wind has blown in.
 My face crumples and I can’t catch my breath, it feels like the air has been sucked out of my lungs.

 In September my youngest son moved to another country to take up a teaching apprenticeship.
 The emotional undertow of pride and joy at his adventure was countered by loss and grief.
 I understand as a parent that I must let them fly the nest but no one told me how much it would hurt.
 The price you pay for loving someone can be so painful.

 So the time has come to practice what I preach, use the tools I share with my clients, notice what is happening to me internally, pause, reset and respond.
 I am on it.
 Well nearly, I was hit by another wave of emotion, had another cry and cuddled the dog, much to her surprise!

 Pausing made me aware of the ache in my heart, the sense of loss, married with the excitement of this chapter and all their experiences to come.
 Navigating this sea of emotions, I look around for a suitable life raft to cling to.
 I breathe in and hold for a count of 3, then slowly exhale for a count of 5 and repeat.
 The dog is looking at me expectantly her anticipation is growing at the possible chance it may involve food!
 Being a cocker spaniel, everything involves food, doesn’t it?